-SWIM TESTS FOR DISTRICT, COUNCIL AND NATIONAL LEVEL EVENTS
+SWIM TESTS FOR COUNCIL ACTIVITIES

-Swim tests for district, council and national level events may be conducted following procedures approved by a council-level committee, preferably the Council Aquatics Committee.
+Swim tests for council activities are conducted following procedures approved by a council-level committee, preferably the Council Aquatics Committee.
 The council committee should use the guidance contained in BSA Aquatics Management Guide.
+SPECIAL NOTE: When swim tests are conducted away from camp, the camp aquatics director retains the right to review or retest any or all participants to ensure that standards have been maintained.

-REGARDLESS OF WHERE OR WHEN THE SWIM TEST IS GIVEN CERTAIN PROCEDURES APPLY:
+REGARDLESS OF WHERE OR WHEN THE SWIM TEST IS GIVEN THE FOLLOWING PROCEDURES APPLY:

 - The test is given one-on-one.
-The test administrator walks alongside the swimmer and is his/her buddy during the administration of the test. - Each component of the test is important.
-The test must not be changed either to assist the Scout or to expedite the process. - The test must be completed without aid or support, such as lifejackets, wetsuits, fins, etc. Swim goggles may be used to avoid eye irritation. - Swim tests should be renewed annually, preferably at the beginning of the outdoor season.
+The test administrator and the swimmer are buddies during the administration of the test. - Each component of the test is important.
+The test must not be changed either to assist the Scout or to expedite the process. - The test must be completed without aid or support.
+Aid includes lifejackets, wetsuits, fins, etc. Swim goggles may be used to avoid eye irritation. - Swim tests must be renewed annually, preferably at the beginning of the outdoor season.

-TO THE TEST ADMINISTRATOR
+TO THE SWIM TEST ADMINISTRATOR